VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter02.md

 ##### Figure 2 Typical main windows (classic style) of MiniGUI

 __PROMPT__ You can change the appearance style of MiniGUI window when configuring MiniGUI.
-Figure 2, Figure 3 illustrates display effect with different styles.
-Please refer to MiniGUI User Manual for relative information about MiniGUI appearance styles.
+Figure 2 and Figure 3 illustrate the display effect in different styles.
+Please refer to [MiniGUI User Manual] for related information about MiniGUI appearance styles.

 ![A typical dialog box (flat style) of MiniGUI](figures/3.3.jpeg)